biotaphy/biotaphy.github.io/index.md

 [iDigBio](https://idigbio.org) at The University of Florida, [Lifemapper](http://lifemapper.org) at The University of Kansas, and [The Open Tree of Life](https://tree.opentreeoflife.org/opentree) at The University of Michigan supported by U.S. NSF BIO/DBI Award #1458422.
+The goal of the BiotaPhy Project is to establish an extensible, scalable, biodiversity science gateway for scalable, convergent biodiversity analyses that utilize massive and growing online data stores of species data from biological museums in workflows that are repeatable, robust, and supported.

 <p align="center">
  <a href="https://idigbio.org">